qiz-li/lovelace-soft-ui/README.md

 OK so you've decided to redo your UI, don't worry, your UI will look as great as the screenshots in 5 simple steps!
 First of all, you will need to install [**card-mod**](https://github.com/thomasloven/lovelace-card-mod).
 It is a custom card available on [HACS](https://hacs.xyz) (the Home Assistant Community Store).
 Please read HACS's [documentation](https://hacs.xyz) and install it.

 ### 2. sun.sun
-As of version 0.114 of Home Assistant you are no longer required to use the ```sun.sun``` sensor to switch between dark and light mode **if** your device and browser supports dark mode detection.
+As of version 0.114 of Home Assistant you are no longer required to use the ```sun.sun``` sensor to switch between dark and light mode **if** your device and browser support dark mode detection.

 For the cards to switch automatically to dark/light themes, please make sure you have the `sun.sun` entity (should come preinstalled).
 If you don't have it, add the following to your `configuration.yaml`.